Eccenux/pgo-pgodb/README.md

 --------

 * `userscripts/pgodb_filtering.user.js` -- adds filtering feature for PokeGO DB site.
-	* Currently includes Pokédex table filtering.
+	* Currently enabled for all single-table pages.
+	* Works best on [Pokédex](http://www.pokemongodb.net/2016/05/pokemon-go-pokedex.html) and [Overall Move Rankings (DPS)](http://www.pokemongodb.net/2016/07/overall-move-rankings-dps.html).
 	* Just start typing any part of some pokemon name and you will get a shorter table.
 	* Pokemon types are included in the filter so you can see grass pokemons by typing "Grass".
 	* You can type in many words e.g. "Grass Poison" will give you pokemons of type Grass AND Poison.